 Other than the situation covered in 14.7 and a "second touch" violation by the player taking the penalty kick, infringements of Law 14 occur only between the referee's signal for the restart and the ball being put into play (kicked and moved forward).
 Violations of the Law prior to the referee's signal are handled the same as any other misconduct occurring while the ball is not in play.
 Violations after the ball has been put into play are handled the same as any other similar event occurring during regular play.
+All restrictions on player positioning and movement imposed by Law 14 end when the ball is properly put into play.

 Infringements after the referee's signal but before the ball is in play may be committed by the kicker, the goalkeeper, or by any of their teammates.
-In all such cases, the referee should let the kick proceed and deal with the violation in accordance with the chart below, which outlines the proper restarts for clear infringements of Law 14.
+In almost all such cases, the referee should let the kick proceed and deal with the violation in accordance with the chart below, which outlines the proper restarts for clear infringements of Law 14.
+However, if the kicker is guilty of unsporting behavior at the taking of a penalty kick (for example, delays unnecessarily after being signaled by the referee to proceed, runs past the ball and then backs up to take the kick, excessively changes direction during the run to the ball, or makes any motion of the hand or arm which is clearly intended to misdirect the attention of the goalkeeper), the referee should suspend the penalty kick if possible.
+After dealing with the misconduct (warning or caution), the referee should order it retaken only if the ball enters the goal.

 If the kicker plays the ball a second time (except with the hands) before it has been played by another player, an indirect free kick is awarded to the opponents (subject to the special circumstances described in Law 8).
 If any player, including the kicker (and other than the goalkeeper in his or her own penalty area) deliberately handles the ball, this is treated as a violation of Law 12.
-If that player were a defender who rushed forward and handled the ball while it was on its way to the goal, the kick would be retaken.
+If that player were a defender who rushed forward and handled the ball while it was on its way to the goal, the referee would stop play, punish the misconduct of the player who has infringed the Law, and restart with a new penalty kick.
+If a member of the attacking team committed misconduct, then the referee would stop play, punish the misconduct, and restart with an indirect free kick for the opposing team (in accordance with the special circumstances defined in Law 8).

-See also Advice14.7
+See also Advice14.7.